 Artificial Port of Arromanches during the Landing in Normandy - ©OTI Bayeux

 Pointe du Hoc

-The Omaha beach was planned to be able to overtake this vantage point, particularly dangerous for the “Overlord” operation chances of success.
-It was a fastidious task for the American and the Nazis did not give up easily.
+At Omaha beach, the plan was to capture this vantage point from the Germans, which was particularly dangerous for the Operation Overlord's chances of success.
+It was a fastidious task for the Americans and the Nazis did not give it up easily.

-Nowadays, in commemoration of this epic encounter, a granite needle was placed at the very edge of the Pointe du Hoc as a memorial.
+Nowadays, in commemoration of this epic encounter, a granite needle has been placed at the very edge of the Pointe du Hoc as a memorial.

 The ground had been bombed so much that today, you still have this surreal feeling of being on the moon.

 Pointe du Hoc - ©OTI Bayeux